JayLangfordGitHub/DeepSpaceImageAnalyser/README.md

 ## Usage
 1. Load your deep space image from the DeepSpaceImageFolder provided.
-2. Use the provided controls to convert, filter, label, and analyze the stars.
+2. Use the provided controls to convert, filter, label, and analyse the stars.
 3. View the results and make necessary adjustments using the filters.